 - Short Messages Indicator - 2 bits according to Table 7.3.1.2.1-1.

 - Short Messages - 8 bits, according to Clause 6.5 of [9, TS38.331].
-If only the scheduling information for Paging, and TRS availability indication if trs-ResourceSetConfig or trs-ResourceSetConfig-r18 is configured, are carried, all the bits in this bit field are reserved, except the bit indicating the availability of the PRACH resource configured by addl-RACH-Config-Adaptation according to Clause 6.5 of [9, TS38.331].
+If only the scheduling information for Paging, and TRS availability indication if trs-ResourceSetConfig or trs-ResourceSetConfig-r18 is configured, are carried, all the bits in this bit field are reserved, except the bit indicating the availability of the PRACH resource configured by addlRACH-Config-Apapt according to Clause 6.5 of [9, TS38.331].